 “You think I’m talking about your battle wounds?
 No, this is something else entirely,” Sloth said.
 “It was an ingenious addition to your personal mutation, if I say so myself.
 A failsafe trigger, surreptitiously inserted into your genetic code.
 If you were ever to vocally forsake me, the trigger would activate, and—” He snapped his fingers.
 “Your body would shut down.
 I’m surprised you held out this long, really.
 You had more endurance than I estimated.”

-Sloth’s image was so oppressively large that it was hard to tell whether or not he was looking at her.
-“Even if I wanted to, I couldn’t,” he said.
+“Even if I wanted to, I couldn’t,” Sloth said.
 “He’s too far gone, now.
 Don’t waste your breath on him.”
 The overlord grinned.
 “I must say, Hyren, you were an interesting experiment, but all experiments must reach their conclusion.”
 He sat back in his seat.
 “I’m going to enjoy watching your final moments.”

 Terra turned and knelt next to Hyren, lifting his arm and pressing his hand to her cheek.
 “You feel cold,” she said, her eyes glassing over with tears.

 The Grundo struggled for breath.
-“I’m so sorry, Terra,” he said.
+“I’m so sorry, Terra.”
 It wasn’t fair, he thought.
 He’d finally found something that gave him real joy, finally found people he cared about and who cared about him in return, and now it was getting ripped away from him.
 How would he protect them now?